+What are abdominal pain and unintentional weight loss?
 Your abdomen houses many organs, including your stomach, liver, and intestines.
-Just as there are many organs, there are a variety of descriptors for abdominal pain, including cramping, burning, stabbing, and sharp.
-Everyone’s weight may fluctuate a few...
+Just as there are many organs, there are a variety of descriptors for abdominal pain, including: cramping burning stabbing...
 Read more

 Your abdomen houses many organs, including your stomach, liver, and intestines.
-Just as there are many organs, there are a variety of descriptors for abdominal pain, including cramping, burning, stabbing, and sharp.
+Just as there are many organs, there are a variety of descriptors for abdominal pain, including:

-Abdominal pain coupled with unintentional weight loss can be due to viruses or parasites or diseases, including:
+Abdominal pain coupled with unintentional weight loss can be due to a variety of conditions including:

 - Addison’s disease